corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 The Network Map Service configuration contains a single required top-level parameter `pollingInterval`.
 This determines how often the server should poll the database for newly signed network map and parameter changes.
-It also determines how often nodes should poll the network map service for a new network map (by including this value in the HTTP response header).
+It also determines how often nodes should poll the Network Map Service for a new network map (by including this value in the HTTP response header).

 It takes a numerical value and represents the number of milliseconds between each refresh.
 An example of how this should